 Mines will not tolerate retaliation against Mines community members for filing complaints regarding or implicating any of these protected statuses, or otherwise participating in investigations regarding such complaints.

-It is a violation of this Policy to intentionally submit a false complaint or file a complaint that is not made in good faith or to provide false or misleading information during an investigation.
+It is a violation of this policy to intentionally submit a false complaint or file a complaint that is not made in good faith or to provide materially false or misleading information during an investigation.

-3.0 PROCEDURES FOR IMPLEMENTATION AND COMPLAINTS
+3.0 RESPONSIBILITIES